×

 Is there a lot of diversity?
 Are people in Kuala Lumpur accepting of differences?

 "Kuala Lumpur is a diverse city with a variety of ethnicities, religions, and cultures.
 People in Kuala Lumpur are generally accepting of differences and strive to create a harmonious environment.
-The city is known for its vibrant culture and its commitment to inclusivity," said one expat who made the move to Kuala Lumpur.
+The city is known for its vibrant culture and its commitment to inclusivity," remarked one expat living in Kuala Lumpur, Malaysia.

 What are the schools in Kuala Lumpur like?